FabioPoggialiBerlinghieri/MikrotikAttack/README.md

 sudo iptables -P FORWARD ACCEPT
 ```

-Finally, you can run the program with:
+Finally, you can compile the program with:
 ```bash
 gcc main.c arpSpoofFunctions.c -o arpSpoof -lnet
 ```

-And you can execute it with:
+And you can run it with:
 ```bash
 ./arpSpoof <Victim_IP> <Victim_MAC> <Router_IP> <Router_MAC> <Web_Interface>
 ```